vudatahust/vudatahust/README.md

 **Description** Dataset with more 1.000.000 rows and with RFM model is a model that helps business enterprises to classify their customers.
 Model is based on three quantitative factors namely recency, frequency, and monetary value.<br>
 **Skills**: Cleaning data, convert data types, times Series Analysis ,descriptive statistics, group by data, data visualization. <br>
 **Technology:** Python, Pandas, Numpy, Matplotlib .<br>
-**Results:** Assess the sales situation of the business, recommend the customer groups to focus on.
+**Results:** Assess the sales situation of the business, recommend the customer groups to focus on.<br>
 **Language** Vietnamese